oguzbilgener/tuo-core/README.md

 ## Using tuo-core
 ### In server
-Coming soon.
 For more instructions, refer to the README.md file of the `tuo-server` project.
+Always pull the latest state with '$ git pull origin master' in 'tuo-core'.

 ### In Android
 The Gradle build system in the Android project is made to automatically import `tuo-core`.
 All you need is the `tuo-core` repo in the same directory with `tuo-android`.
 Only use **Android Studio**.
 For more instructions, refer to the README.md file of the `tuo-android` project.